 Whether you’re having a more conventional wedding or something unique such as a destination elopement, you’ll want to be careful about what your photos or videos show.
 Others see your actions and can be influenced to do the same, causing a cascade of negative impact on the environment.

-How can you incorporate no trace ethics in your wedding day?
+How to incorporate Leave No Trace ethics in your wedding

 - Do not litter!
 If you bring it in, take it out with you and dispose of trash properly.
 While things like champagne corks and bouquet droppings may be “biodegradable,” they are still foreign to the environment and harmful to the natural flora and fauna.
 Always be curious to the nature around you, and remember that everything you bring in should be brought out with you or disposed of properly.

 - Travel and camp on durable and defined spaces, including maintained trails, parking lots, and rock or gravel surfaces.